bobheadxi/bobheadxi.github.io/content/_posts/2021-02-18-semantic-line-breaks.md

 - A *semantic boundary* is defined to be the end of a sentence.
 - Allow multiple short sentences to be part of a single line, up to a character threshold.
-- After a character threshold, add a *semantic line break*.
+- After a character threshold, a semantic boundary should be followed by a line break.

 A simpler set of rules reduces the opens the door to potential automation (a program would not need to make as many complicated decisions), and still achieves part of our original goal: changes now reflect changes to ideas within semantic boundaries, and more accurately reflect the idea being changed.